 Essentially, we took humanized Baker’s yeast (Saccharomyces cerevisiae) and used them as a platform for designing drug screening strategies that can rapidly identify inhibitors against disease-causing proteins or pathways.
 These experiments eventually evolved into a collaborative project with the company MSD, where we sought to identify inhibitors against metabolic enzymes that are implicated in lung cancer.

-During this process, my long-time collaborator Hong Hwa Lim and I developed a close collaboration with Chandra Verma and Srinivasaraghavan Kannan at the Bioinformatics Institute (BII).
+During this process, my long-time collaborator Hong Hwa Lim and I developed a close collaboration with Chandra Verma and Srinivasaraghavan Kannan at A*STAR's Bioinformatics Institute (BII).
 We employed computational methods for improving the efficacy and selectivity of our system, and the four of us eventually became the co-founders of SiNOPSEE Therapeutics.

 Finally, to build our chemical compound library, we received generous support from Kong Peng Lam, Executive Director of A*STAR’s Bioprocessing Technology Institute (BTI), and Wanjin Hong, Executive Director of IMCB.
 Our computational efforts were supported by Frank Eisenhaber, Executive Director of BII.
 These events ultimately helped to establish the current drug pipeline we now have.